pkivolowitz/asm_book/section_2/float/rounding.md

 * Rounding means picking some fractional value and if the float's fraction is higher, you go one way and if lower, you go the other.

-* Truncation means you don't look too closely at the fractional value.
+* Truncation means you don't care about the fractional value.
+You just eliminate the fractional part and slam the whole number ... one way or the other.

-Instead, you just eliminate the fractional part and slam the whole number ... one way or the other.
+"One way or the other" is defined next.

 ## Truncation Towards Zero